ishita9988/EDA-on-Netflix-Dataset/README.md

 ## To make the analysis visually interactive, I have also created a dashboard using tableau

+### Key metrics displayed in the dashboard include-

+* Cast, Genre, Description, Director, Release Year, Rating and Duration
+* Distribution of content
+* Movies and Tv shows by country
+* Top 10 Ratings
+* Top 10 Genre
+* Type over the year

+### The dashboard allows filtering by type( wheather it is a movie or a tv show) and title.

 Here we can see the [Interactive dashboard](https://public.tableau.com/app/profile/tableau7010)

 ![Dashboard 1 (1)](https://github.com/ishita9988/EDA-on-Netflix-Dataset/assets/129153274/ea882217-123d-4e98-9dff-f28d9479d187)